TIBCOSoftware/tci-flogo/samples/app-dev/Monitoring-and-Execution-History/readme.md

 ## Pre-Requisite
-1. Should have Flogo Enterprise Monitoring
+1. Flogo Enterprise Monitoring app should be configured.
-2. Should have Flogo Flow State Manager
+2. Flogo Flow State Manager app should be configured.
-3. Should have TCI subscription to generate the Flogo Binary locally.
+3. TCI subscription to generate the Flogo app executable locally.
-4.Should have Postgres DB running and configured with the Flow State Manager to store the execution records.
+4. Postgres DB running and configured with the Flow State Manager to store the execution records.

 For more information on the configuration of Flogo Enterprise Monitoring, Flogo Flow State Manager and Postgres, Please refer [here](https://integration.cloud.tibco.com/docs/index.html#Subsystems/flogo/flogo-all/monitoring.html?TocPath=TIBCO%2520Flogo%25C2%25AE%2520Apps%257CDeployment%2520and%2520Configuration%257CBuilding%2520an%2520App%2520Executable%257CMonitoring%257C_____0)